wololoa/js13k2023/postmortem.md

 And for some reason...
 I couldn't stop thinking about doing an *actual* duck hunt game.
 Of course, me being me I couldn't just clone that game - I had to find something worth doing - something "artistic".

-Because I apparently cannot survive making "happy" things (dark atmospheres come natural to me I guess), an old image returned to my memory: a dark, gritty forest full of... witches.
+Because I apparently cannot survive making "happy" things (dark atmospheres come natural to me I guess), an image I had seen many years ago came back to me: a dark, gritty forest full of... witches.
 Or demons.
 Or ghosts.
 I don't know - it was scary shit.

 It took me hours but I finally found the forgotten reference: the amazing art of [Yuri Hill](https://www.artstation.com/hill).